lukcic/devops/AWS/SysAdmin/DataBases.md

 * are incremental, can be copied and shared (manual)
 * if encrypted snapshot is shared, kye must be shared too
 * final snapshot while deleting DB can be done
-* restoring will create new DB instance
+* restoring will create new DB instance (dns endpoint)

 ### Storage Auto-Scaling
 * supports all DB engines